danielboothcloud/dotfiles/README.md

 2. Install 1Password CLI and verify configuration
 3. Install chezmoi
 4. Clone the dotfiles repository
-5. Install atuin (required for environment variable management)
-6. Apply dotfiles which automatically:
+5. Apply dotfiles which automatically:
-   - Logs into atuin with credentials from 1Password and syncs env vars
-   - Installs all packages via Brewfile
+   - Installs all packages via Brewfile (including atuin)
-   - Applies all configs with environment variables available
+   - Applies all configs (reads secrets directly from 1Password)
+   - Sets up atuin with credentials from 1Password
    - Runs macOS defaults and other setup scripts

 ### Manual Setup